Bahariya Oasis: History

+Archaeology

 In the spring of 2010, a Roman-era mummy was unearthed in a Bahariya Oasis cemetery in el-Harrah.
 The female mummy was 3 feet tall and covered with plaster decorated to resemble Roman dress and jewellery.
 In addition to the female mummy, archaeologists found clay and glass vessels, coins, anthropoid masks and fourteen Greco-Roman tombs.
-Director of Cairo and Giza Antiquities Mahmoud Affifi, the archaeologist who led the dig, said the tomb has a unique design with stairways and corridors, and could date to 300 BC.
+Director of Cairo and Giza Antiquities Mahmoud Afifi, the archaeologist who led the dig, said the tomb has a unique design with stairways and corridors, and could date to 300 BC.
 This find came as a result of excavation work for the construction of a youth center.

 In 2019, archaeologists discovered 19 structures and a church carved into the bedrock from the fifth century CE.
 The church was decorated with religious inscriptions in Greek.
 In 2021, archaeologists discovered a complex with the ruins of three churches and monks cells date back to the fifth century CE.